In my first post on abuse, I said not to read the domestic violence chapter (chapter ten, “Intimate enemies”) in The Gift of Fear by Gavin de Becker.

 You don’t necessarily want a restraining order

-“Restraining orders (often called TROs) have long been homework assignments police give women to prove they’re really committed to getting away from their pursuers.
-The orders […] do make arrests simpler if the man continues his unwanted pursuit.
-Thus, TROs clearly serve police and prosecutors.
-But they do not always serve victims. […]
+“Restraining orders (often called TROs) have long been homework assignments police give women to prove they’re really committed to getting away from their pursuers. […]

 Many homicides have occurred at the courthouse where the women were seeking protection orders, or just prior to the hearings.
 Why?
 Because the murderers were allergic to rejection.
 They found it hard enough in private but intolerable in public. […]